bulgantamiri/fibostackclient/doc/source/contributor/command-wrappers.rst

 We do this with a message logged at WARNING level before any command output is emitted.

-OpenStackClient command classes are derived from the ``cliff`` classes.
+fibostackClient command classes are derived from the ``cliff`` classes.
 Cliff uses Python's *entry points* mechanism for dispatching the parsed command to the respective handler classes.
 This lends itself to modifying the command execution at run-time.